inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

   - **Realistic**: Realistic preview output as png image into the canvas (8-bit)
   - **Realistic High Quality** Realistic preview output as png image into the canvas (16-bit)
   - **Realistic vector (slow)** Vector output with realistic filters

+    Slow means, that it has the capability to slow down Inkscape after the rendering process and even may make it freeze.
+    So use with care on complex designs and save your design before you render the stitch plan.
+    {: .notice--warning }
 - **Move stitch plan beside the canvas**
   Displays the preview on the right side of the canvas.
 If not enabled,the stitch plan will be placed on top of your design.
   In that case you may want to update your design visibility to eather hidden or lower opacity.